What is a Digital Footprint and How to Protect It? Complete Guide

 Beware of URL Hijacking

 Hackers always look for a domain name that is similar to the victims’ business such as – ‘.net’ instead of ‘.com’.
 That they later use it, to plan a phishing attack for the audience of that organization.
-Hence, it is recommended to look up your organization’s domain info with different TLDs in order to identify typosquatting or URL hijacking.
+Hence, it is recommended to look up your organization’s domain info with different TLDs to identify typosquatting or URL hijacking.

 Check for Exposed Credentials

 Hackers frequently reveal stolen credentials and confidential information on the web and make their strategies for cyber attacks.
 Hence, you should always adhere to a Password Change Policy (PCP) in your organization to protect your sensitive information.
-And always check the web for credential dumps related to your organization and its employees.
+Always check the web for credential dumps related to your organization and its employees.

 Moreover, observe and examine data leak scenarios from popular platforms such as LinkedIn, and Instagram, as your employees might have their accounts on those platforms.